Upcoming Events

 Find out more »Beginner Handbuilding

-Mondays, September 15, 2025 - November 24, 2025 (no class 10/13) This introductory level course is designed for students new to ceramics or for students looking for a refresher on basic skills.
+Mondays, January 5, 2026 - March 16, 2026 (no class 2/16) This introductory level course is designed for students new to ceramics or for students looking for a refresher on basic skills.
 Students will imagine, draft, and execute various forms of their choice.
 This will be a fun, creative, and experimental space to explore handbuilding according to students’ interests.
 Basic skills covered include wedging clay, construction techniques, surface decoration techniques, and more.
 Students must be 18 or older to participate.

 Find out more »Screenprinting

-Mondays, September 15, 2025 - November 24, 2025 (no class 10/13) This course covers water-based fine art screenprinting and is structured both for introductory as well as experienced screenprinters.
+Mondays, January 12, 2026 - March 23, 2026 (no class 2/16) This course covers water-based fine art screenprinting and is structured both for introductory as well as experienced screenprinters.
 The class will feature a group and hands-on learning experience supported by instructor-led technical demonstrations and will encourage creative experimental exploration guided by students’ interests.
 Techniques covered will include cut paper and hand-painted stencils, monotypes, photographic emulsion techniques, as well as printing on fabric.
 Whether you're learning printmaking for the first…

 Find out more »